adoptium/containers/README.md

 This section is for maintainers of the containers repository.

-### Nightly automated Job
+### Hourly automated Job

-A [Updater GitHub Action](.github/workflows/updater.yml) runs every night which triggers the [`./update_all.sh`](./update_all.sh) script to update the Dockerfiles by creating a Pull Request containing any changes.
+A [Updater GitHub Action](.github/workflows/updater.yml) runs every 30 mins which triggers the [`./update_all.sh`](./update_all.sh) script to update the Dockerfiles by creating a Pull Request containing any changes.

 #### update_all.sh